ashutoshraina/ashutoshraina.github.io/Snow/_posts/2014-01-23-MongoDB-PubSub.md

 <!--excerpt-->
 First, Capped Collection.
 Again from the MongodB webstie

-Capped Collections are circular, fixed-size collections that keep documents well-ordered, even without the use of an index.
+> Capped Collections are circular, fixed-size collections that keep documents well-ordered, even without the use of an index.
 This means that capped collections can receive very high-speed writes and sequential reads.

 So, isn't that what we want ?
 Fast sequential reads and fast writes within a fixed size.
 Now, an example of capped collection is the oplog.
-We already know how to query the oplog (refer to ("/2014/01/querying-oplog-mongodb/", "previous post")) using tailable cursors.
+We already know how to query the oplog [previous post](/2014/01/querying-oplog-mongodb  "previous post") using tailable cursors.
 Let's get down to it now.

 Modifying my MongoConnectionHandler that we had before to pass in the CollectionOptions for setting up the capped collections.